Voting by post

 Return your completed form:

 - by post to: Electoral Services, Guildford Borough Council, Millmead House, Millmead, Guildford, GU2 4BB

 - by email: firstname.lastname@example.org.
 If emailing your application form it must be sent as a clear, scanned email attachment.
 It must be signed by hand

 - by delivering it to the council offices in person.

-Signing your form
+Signing your form is essential!

 Your personal information is separated from your ballot paper before it is looked at or counted, so giving this information will not affect the secrecy of your vote.

 If you are unable to give a signature or sign in a consistent way, please contact us to let us know.

 You can apply for a postal vote at any time during the year.